Monica Dale is an inspiring and fun US music educator in the music-and-movement tradition. I have enjoyed several of her workshops.

 Back in 2005 I taught my first music listening course at the LIFE Institute (Lifelong Learning Program).
 It was very well received and sent me off in a stimulating new direction, crafting music appreciation workshops based on the progressive learning principles of the adult education movement.
-I have since taught several different listening courses for LIFE (“Learning is Forever”), and do something for them about once a year.
+I have since taught several different listening courses for LIFE (“Learning is Forever”).

 I have been a member of this large American organization of independent music teachers for many years, written for its journal, and lectured at its conferences.